Tomas-J-Gonzalez/tg/content/_index.md

 ---
 title: "Hi, I'm Tomás, an experience designer solving problems with creative & data-driven solutions."
 date: "2016-10-24T17:23:17+01:00"
-description: "Tomás González is an Experience designer based in Auckland, New Zealand.
+description: "Tomás González is an Experience designer and Creative technologist based in Auckland, New Zealand.
 Read articles and notes on design and the web."
 draft: false
 ---